 Are you using Facebook as your primary communication channel?
 You’ve probably seen some news about Facebook, and you may want to reconsider relying on Facebook for communication.
 It probably won’t be as reliable this year due to some changes.
 Learn more here – The Problems with Using Facebook for Communication this Season.

-PRO TIP – Choose Instagram as your channel and scrap the rest.
+PRO TIP – Choose Instagram as your channel and forget the others.
 Instagram is a great place to post photos of events and you can probably find a parent who would love to help manage the Instagram feed.
 Plus, Instagram is the most likely channel for your wrestlers to follow.

 TOTAL TIME PICKING A SOCIAL MEDIA CHANNEL WILL TAKE = 2 minutes